Saving your hands in Thai Massage therapy

 Thai Massage Tips And Tricks Video Series

-The author, Shama Kern, has been practicing and teaching Thai Massage for two decades.
-He is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
+The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
+He has been practicing and teaching Thai Massage for over two decades, and he is the creator of 20 Thai Massage online training courses.